 Projects can get overly confusing if we let them slip too far.
 This has become a circumstance time and again, most commonly among the freelance designers of the world.
 Web projects are no different and require a strict level of discipline for project management.

 Graphics and icons are useful for spicing up the average website template design.
-However management of all these entities can grow out of control.
-On larger platforms things may seem unmanageable and lean towards chaotic clutter.
+However, the management of all these entities can grow out of control.
+On larger platforms, things may seem unmanageable and lean towards chaotic clutter.

 Keep Images within Reason

 Websites today don’t need too many images.
-We are often focused on other page content such as comments, videos, and similar context.
+We are often focused on other page content, such as comments, videos, and similar contexts.

-    The biggest increase of icons has been with social networking and social bookmarking applications.
+The biggest increase in icons has been with social networking and social bookmarking applications.
 User profiles have become “web 2.0″ified all throughout the modern web.
 Icons are not bad or space hogs by themselves.
-But when placed in the hands of the wrong designer icons can ruin a seemingly beautiful UI.
+But when placed in the hands of the wrong designer, icons can ruin a seemingly beautiful UI.

 Use Unique Designs

 Stale graphics have been passed around for years via the Internet.
 Web designers have this plague of unfriendly icons which have been used in web layouts across the board. famfamfam silk icon set comes to mind.